 We performed a comparison between IBM PowerVM and Oracle VM VirtualBox based on real PeerSpot user reviews.

-Find out in this report how the two Server Virtualization Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable feature is the flexibility in terms of managing the hardware resources such as RAM, CPU, and the network."
+Find out in this report how the two Server Virtualization Software solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is a stable solution with reliable performance."

 "Technical support is great."